vtexdocs/dev-portal-content/docs/guides/Checkout/white-label-sellers-selection-algorithm/get-a-client-profile-by-email.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "Fields that were not registered in the customer’s profile will be displayed as `null`."
+>ℹ️ Fields that were not registered in the customer’s profile will be displayed as `null`.
-}
-[/block]

 ## Error codes

 The following errors may appear as a message in the response body.